 The school year is back in full swing, and while many school cafeterias are striving to serve more nutritious fare, sending your kids off to school with a homemade lunch helps ensure that they’re getting the nutrients they need to keep them energized and enhance their performance throughout the school day.
 This is especially important nowadays, given that the number of severely overweight children in the United States has tripled since 1980.
 You can help reverse this trend and improve your children's health by making some simple swaps to their lunch boxes.

 Bonus: These healthy swaps can help you with your own weight-loss goals as well.
 Start swapping!

 Swap…high-fat lunch meats like bologna and salami

-For…lean reduced-sodium deli meats like roast turkey, lean ham, and grilled chicken breast
+For…lean all-natural reduced-sodium deli meats like roast turkey or chicken breast, lean ham, and lean roast beef

 Swap…white bread and white pasta

 For…reduced-fat cheese sticks, a handful of nuts, veggie dippers (like carrots or celery) with hummus, plain air-popped popcorn, or a South Beach Diet snack bar or Protein Fit bar

 Swap…fruit canned in sugary syrup

 For…fresh fruit or fruit packed in its natural juice

 For…fresh fruit or sugar-free gelatin